ohosman04/SwingShift/README.md

 ## Installation Instructions:

-1.Create a Directory: Make a new directory called "lib" in the SwingShift directory you downloaded from this page.

-2.Move Library Contents: Take the contents of each numbered lib file (e.g., "lib1", "lib2") and move all the contents (not the lib files themselves) to the newly created "lib" directory.
+1.Extract the downloaded .zip file and navigate to it on your Command Prompt.

-3.Package as JAR:
+2.Package as JAR:

 Now, use the jar command that comes with the Java Development Kit (JDK) to package your compiled classes and the manifest file into a JAR file.
 Open a command prompt (or terminal) and navigate to the SwingShift directory and manifest.txt are located.
 Then run the following command:

 jar cfm SwingShift.jar manifest.txt -C bin . -C lib . *.png *.txt logo.png AboutUs.txt Help.txt jpg.png mp3.png pdf.png pngpic.png ppt.png right-arrow.png wav.png

-4.Run the Batch File in the same directoy by typing this command:
+3.Run the Batch File in the same directoy by typing this command:

 launcher.bat